Classes at CWMAC

 • Develop resources to help you feel more alive in everyday life

 • Participate in an open forum to ask questions about mindfulness meditation and practices

 Anyone with a heartbeat!
 Learn mindfulness and engage with the present moment.
 The workshops are recommended for those considering enrolling in our personal or professional development programs.

 As a registered charity, we do not charge HST.
 When you support us, you support our charitable initiatives.
 If you’d like to learn more, please see our Community Program.

 Facilitator: Blakie Sahay OT Reg.(Ont.)

 The Centre for Mindfulness studies, a non-profit mental health charity specializing in evidence-based mindfulness therapies will be offering mindfulness based groups in the fall and winter at the Studio in the Chancellors Way Medical Arts Centre.

 Mindfulness is a non-judgmental way of paying attention in the present moment.

-Mindfulness-Based Cognitive Therapy (MBCT) starting Friday September 22nd from 9:30am – 12pm and running for 9 weeks.
+Mindfulness-Based Cognitive Therapy (MBCT) starting Friday October 13th from 9:30am – 12pm and running for 9 weeks.
 Please note this group was originally scheduled to start September 22nd 2017.
 There has now been a time change.